-Other Information
+Supplementary and Other Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Neskowin Regional Water District's basic financial statements.
-The individual fund schedules, detailed schedule of revenues, expenses, and changes in fund net position for the General Fund, and schedule of property tax transactions are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The management's discussion and analysis, schedule of contributions, combining statements, budgetary comparison information, detailed schedule of revenues, expenses, and changes in fund net position for the General Fund, and schedule of property tax transactions are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The individual fund schedules are the responsibility of management, and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole on the basis of accounting described in Note I-C.
+The combining statements and budgetary comparison information presented on pages 33 through 40 are the responsibility of management and were derived from, and relate directly to, the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining statements and budgetary comparison information are fairly stated, in all material respects, in relation to the basic financial statements as a whole on the basis of accounting described in Note I-C.

-The detailed schedule of revenues, expenses, and fund net position for the General Fund and schedule of property tax transactions have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The management's discussion and analysis, schedule of contributions, detailed schedule of revenues, expenses, and changes in fund net position for the General Fund, and schedule of property tax transactions on pages 4 through 8, 32, 41 through 42, and 43, respectively, have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.